-8 Great Substitutes for Fish Sauce (Including One In Your Fridge Right Now)
+8 Great Fish Sauce Substitutes (In Your Fridge Right Now)

-Fortunately, we’re here to let you in on a game-changing secret: Worcestershire makes a more than acceptable replacement for fish sauce in most soups, sauces, and your favorite recipes.
+Fortunately, we're here to tell you a game-changing secret: Worcestershire makes a great fish sauce substitute in most soups, sauces, and your favorite recipes.
 And most likely, you have it in your fridge right now.

 1. Worcestershire sauce

-Worcestershire is on the sweeter side; its other flavors such as anchovies, tamarind, vinegar, cloves, onion make it a quick alternative to fish sauce.
+Worcestershire is on the sweeter side; its other flavors, such as anchovies, tamarind, vinegar, cloves, and onion, make it a quick alternative to fish sauce.

 Swap Worcestershire for fish sauce at a 1-to-1 ratio.